 Our faculty provides close guidance at every stage of the doctoral process.
 We foster a close-knit and collegiate environment; a setting primed for excellence and advancement.

 Modern infrastructure and facilities, a superior funding record

 Our state-of-the-art research and teaching facility is specifically designed to promote interdisciplinary research and innovation.

 Our faculty is active in high-impact research programs funded through major research grants and industrial contacts.
 Students are actively involved in research within the department; we provide financial support so that our first-year students participate in several forms of research in their first summer.

-Our graduate students are provided a broad spectrum of research topics to choose from.
-Our programs range from field theory to neuroscience.
-We utilize laser tweezers and microrheology to study emulsions and polymers.
-We also use highly parallelized computing techniques to describe the structure of matter.
-Other work done in the department includes the construction the next semiconductor-based devices for biomedical applications.
+We offer our graduate students a broad spectrum of research options ranging from field theory to neuroscience, some examples include: laser tweezers and micro-rheology to study emulsions and polymers, highly parallelized computing techniques to describe the structure of matter, and the construction of the next semiconductor-based devices for biomedical applications.

-We have strong industrial ties with some of the largest corporate research laboratories in the country, including IBM and Procter & Gamble.
-We also have ties to many high-tech start-ups.
-These connections help students interested in a Ph.D. begin making connections within their first year of graduate school via an industrial mentorship program.
+We have strong industrial ties with some of the largest corporate research laboratories in the country, including IBM and Procter & Gamble, as well as ties to many high-tech start-ups.
+These connections help students interested in a Ph.D. begin making connections within their first year of graduate school.
 These opportunities have allowed graduates to work in high-tech industries and at prestigious research institutions.